GwendolyneFreddy/Infinity-Animations/README.md

 The installation process will read both ini files and prioritize user's options values.
 If a value is not set or mismatched in infinityanimations-config-user.ini, any installation failure will be prevented by reverting it back to its *default* value.

 If you want to install a component requiring files that you have decided not to install, the installer will install them automatically if there are still in the :file_folder: archives folder.
 Otherwise, it will warn you.
 In this case, you will have to exit the installer, extract them in your mod folder, and rerun the installer.<br>
-Following the above example, if you indeed wish the svirneblins get the svirneblins animations after having set ia_iwd_svirfneblin option to 0, the installer will force their installation if it finds them in :file_folder: archives folder.
+Following the above example, if you indeed wish the svirfneblins get the svirfneblins animations after having set ia_iwd_svirfneblin option to 0, the installer will force their installation if it finds them in :file_folder: archives folder.
 If not, it will warn you to extract them before installing the component.

 Here is a chart listing the options related to the installation process:</br></br>